nushell/nushell.github.io/book/quick_tour.md

 ## `explore`'ing from Here

-Of course, that `help commands` output is quite long.
-You could send it to a pager less `less` or `bat`, but Nushell includes a built-in `explore` command that lets you not only scroll, but also telescope-in to nested data.
+That `help commands` output is quite long.
+You could send it to a pager like `less` or `bat`, but Nushell includes a built-in `explore` command that lets you not only scroll, but also telescope-in to nested data.
 Try:

 ```
 help commands | explore